 4 - Payments

-By law, Freedom is unable to charge an upfront fee for the services it offers.
+By law, Freedom does not charge an upfront fee for the services it offers.
 They collect fees after each debt that it settles.
 The fee usually ranges anywhere between 18-25% of the amount of debt.
-Although fees may sometimes vary depending on the state where you live.
+Although, fees may sometimes vary depending on the state where you live.

 There is also a one time fee of $9.95 for the purpose of setting up a special account and a monthly fee of the same amount which covers the servicing of the same.